ggn1/cs7is2-artificial-intelligence-assignment3/readme.txt

+Note: In order to run files, Python 3 is required with added packages being numpy and pandas.
+Also, should you wish to run the python notebooks, a suitable environment (like VS code) with ipykernel is also required.

 In order to train a Q learning model for either game, the following command can be run with custom parameters.
 Please view argument definitions in file q_learning.py